CHNA & HIP

 Every five years, Palmer Community Health leads a community-wide discussion with stakeholders and residents about their community's health needs.
 After identifying needs in the community, strategies to address those needs are identified.
 The process, Community Health Needs Assessment and Health Improvement Plan (CHNA & HIP), is a fundamental piece of statewide health planning.
 CHNA & HIP has more than a 20 year history in Iowa and represents local action to promote and protect the health of Iowans.

-In February of 2011, all 99 counties submitted a brief report on their needs assessment and health improvement plans to the Iowa Department of Public Health (IDPH).
+All 99 counties must submit a brief report on their needs assessment and health improvement plans to the Iowa Department of Public Health (IDPH).
 Thousands of Iowans participated in the process in their communities.
 Community engagement included community-wide meetings with residents and health stakeholders, survey participation, and direct comments.

-From the 2011 plan, the following three objectives were determined as a priority for Fayette County:
+From the recent plan, the following objectives were determined as a priority for Fayette County:

 To view a report of the 2010/2011 Palmer Community Health CHNA-HIP, click here.